 ~history taken from www.october15th.com

 Our annual Winter Remembrance Ceremony is a night filled with light and love where bereaved people, friends, and family come together in support and remembrance.
 Members are welcome to bring a keepsake item, a photo, a poem, or any other remembrance items to share.
 Handmade, custom ornaments are also given to each family.
 We hope to see you at this beautiful event.

 Each year, we present our Compassionate Care Award to a health care provider in the state of Connecticut.
 The purpose of this award is to recognize and promote excellence in the care of families that have lost a pregnancy or infant.

-Our 2015 honoree is Jan Ferarro, a Childbirth Educator of Lawrence & Memorial Hospital and other locations throughout the state, including private one-on-one services.
-As this year marks our 20th anniversary as a community, we will also honor, Hygeia’s founder, Dr. Michael Berman at the Compassionate Care Awards Ceremony that will be held at the Kelly Ryan Golf Fundraiser.
-You may purchase tickets here.
+Our 2015 honoree was Jan Ferarro, a Childbirth Educator of Lawrence & Memorial Hospital and other locations throughout the state, including private one-on-one services.
+As this year marks our 20th anniversary as a community, we also honored, Hygeia’s founder, Dr. Michael Berman at the Compassionate Care Awards Ceremony that was held at the Kelly Ryan Golf Fundraiser.

 Spring Remembrance Ceremony